fauna-labs/awesome-fauna/README.md

 * [Code Sandbox by Josh Parrot (Apollo GraphQL + Fauna)](https://codesandbox.io/s/festive-haibt-y61bw)

 #### Starter projects
-* [netlify-faunadb-example](https://github.com/netlify/netlify-faunadb-example) - Currently our most popular sample application.
+* [netlify-faunadb-example](https://github.com/netlify/netlify-faunadb-example) - Currently Fauna's most popular sample application.
 A lot of the other example apps, even those in other JS frameworks, are based on this.
 React frontend, Netlify Functions for API calls, and FaunaDB.
 * [fauna-nf](https://www.npmjs.com/package/fauna-nf) - npm install a fork of Create React App, with a Fauna backend

 #### Authentication examples